Evaluating modular equations for abelian surfaces: Introduction

-\paragraph{Acknowledgement.} This work reproduces part of the author's PhD dissertation at the University of Bordeaux, France.
-He warmly thanks Damien Robert and Aurel Page for their suggestions, advice, and encouragement.
+This work originates from my 2021 PhD dissertation at the University of Bordeaux, France.
+I warmly thank my former supervisors Damien Robert and Aurel Page for their suggestions and advice.
+This paper has further benefited from discussions with Raymond van Bommel, Shiva Chidambaram, Fabien Cléry, and Edgar Costa.
+Finally, I thank the anonymous referee for their very helpful comments.